 When you study away, you examine global issues from a local perspective.
 Working with offices across the College, the staff in Study Away provide pre-departure programming to prepare students for their experience abroad as well as opportunities to debrief when they return.
-Over half of Connecticut College students study around the world through carefully selected College-approved study away programs, as well as through the College's own Study Away/Teach Away programs (SATA).
+About half of Connecticut College students study around the world through carefully selected College-approved study away programs, as well as through the College's own Study Away/Teach Away programs (SATA).

-Whether you choose a SATA program, one of our exchange programs like our partnership with Ashesi University in Ghana, Ewha University in South Korea, Ashoka University in India, or from the wide selection of College-approved programs in dozens of countries, all programs are designed to meet the majority of students' academic and linguistic needs, and to provide them with an exceptional international experience.
-Students can begin planning for a study away experience during their sophomore year by using the suggested timelines.
+Whether you choose a SATA program, one of our exchange programs like our partnership with Ashesi University in Ghana, Ewha University in South Korea, Ashoka University in India, or from the wide selection of College-approved programs in over 35 countries, all programs are designed to meet the majority of students' academic and linguistic needs, and to provide them with an exceptional international experience.
+Students can begin planning for a study away experience at the beginning of their sophomore year by using the suggested timelines.

 In recognition of its outstanding and innovative efforts in campus internationalization, Connecticut College received the Senator Paul Simon Award for Campus Internationalization from NAFSA: Association of International Educators, the world’s largest professional international education association.